mgeeky/ThreadStackSpoofer/README.md

 ![spoofed](images/spoofed2.png)

 Above we can see that the last frame on our call stack is our `MySleep` callback.
-That immediately brings opportunities for IOCs hunting for threads having call stacks not unwinding into following two commonly expected system entry points:
+One can wonder if that immediately brings opportunities for IOCs hunting for threads having call stacks not unwinding into following two commonly expected thread entry points within system libraries:

 ```
 kernel32!BaseThreadInitThunk+0x14
 ntdll!RtlUserThreadStart+0x21
 ```

-However a brief examination of my system shown, that there are plenty of threads having call stacks not unwinding to the above handlers:
+However the call stack of spoofed thread may look rather at first, a brief examination of my system shown, that there are other threads having call stacks not unwinding to the above handlers as well:

 ![legit call stack](images/legit-call-stack.png)

-The above screenshot shows unmodified, unhooked, thread of Total Commander x64.
+The above screenshot shows a thread of unmodified **Total Commander x64**.
+As we can see, its call stack pretty much resembles our own in terms of initial call stack frames.

 Why should we care about carefully faking our call stack when there are processes exhibiting traits that we can simply mimic?

 ## How it works?

-This program performs self-injection shellcode (roughly via classic `VirtualAlloc` + `memcpy` + `CreateThread`).
-Then when shellcode runs (this implementation specifically targets Cobalt Strike Beacon implants) a Windows function will be hooked intercepting moment when Beacon falls asleep `kernel32!Sleep`.
-Whenever hooked `MySleep` function gets invoked, it will spoof its own call stack leading to this `MySleep` function and begin sleeping.
-Having awaited for expected amount of time, the Thread's call stack will get restored assuring stable return and shellcode's execution resumption.

 The rough algorithm is following:

 1. Read shellcode's contents from file.
 2. Acquire all the necessary function pointers from `dbghelp.dll`, call `SymInitialize`
 3. Hook `kernel32!Sleep` pointing back to our callback.
 4. Inject and launch shellcode via `VirtualAlloc` + `memcpy` + `CreateThread`.
-A slight twist here is that our thread starts from a legitimate `ntdll!RltUserThreadStart+0x21` address to mimic other threads
+The thread should start from our `runShellcode` function to avoid having Thread's _StartAddress_ point into somewhere unexpected and anomalous (such as `ntdll!RtlUserThreadStart+0x21`)
 5. As soon as Beacon attempts to sleep, our `MySleep` callback gets invoked.
-6. Overwrite last return address on the stack to `0` which effectively should finish the call stack.
+6. We then overwrite last return address on the stack to `0` which effectively should finish the call stack.
 7. Finally a call to `::SleepEx` is made to let the Beacon's sleep while waiting for further communication.
 8. After Sleep is finished, we restore previously saved original function return addresses and execution is resumed.

 Function return addresses are scattered all around the thread's stack memory area, pointed to by `RBP/EBP` register.
 In order to find them on the stack, we need to firstly collect frame pointers, then dereference them for overwriting:

 ![stack frame](images/frame0.png)